srid/purescript-book-sources/chapter11.md

 X> ## Exercises
 X>
 X> 1.
-(Easy) Use the `ErrorT` monad transformer over the `Identity` functor to write a function `safeDivide` which divides two numbers, throwing an error if the denominator is zero.
+(Easy) Use the `ExceptT` monad transformer over the `Identity` functor to write a function `safeDivide` which divides two numbers, throwing an error if the denominator is zero.
 X> 1.
 (Medium) Write a parser
 X>
 X>     ```haskell